Global Transportation Executive

-Jennifer Aument specializes in helping corporations in the transportation, energy and financial services sectors manage community, legislative and regulatory risks.
-Her strategies have supported the successful delivery of two of the nation’s largest public-private infrastructure projects, including the Washington, D.C.-area Capital Beltway HOT Lanes and the $2.6 billion Dulles Corridor Metrorail Project.
+Jennifer Aument is a chief executive and transportation industry leader with more than 25 years of experience in the successful development, financing, design, construction, and operations of major transportation infrastructure.
+Her strategies have supported the successful delivery of two of the nation’s largest public-private infrastructure projects, including the Washington, D.C.-area Capital Beltway HOT Lanes, and the $2.6 billion Dulles Corridor Metrorail Project.
 Ms. Aument joined AECOM, an infrastructure consulting firm, in January 2021 and was appointed as chief executive of its global transportation business.
-Ms. Aument oversees AECOM’s global transportation design business to drive innovative transportation solutions that better advance its clients’ goals of delivering safe, sustainable and cost-effective transportation systems.
+Ms. Aument oversees AECOM’s global transportation design business to drive innovative transportation solutions that better advance its clients’ goals of delivering safe, sustainable, and cost-effective transportation systems.
 Before joining AECOM, she was the president and CEO, North American business at Transurban.

 Peter J. “Jack” Basso

 Peter J. “Jack” Basso is a nationally recognized expert on transportation finance and policy.
-He recently was named a Senior Advisor in the strategic consulting group at Parsons Brinckerhoff, a global infrastructure strategic consulting, engineering and program/construction management organization.
-Mr. Basso’s career includes leadership roles at the American Association of State Highway and Transportation Officials (AASHTO) as well as senior positions in the US Department of Transportation.
+Mr. Basso’s career includes leadership roles at WSP, the American Association of State Highway and Transportation Officials (AASHTO), as well as senior positions in the US Department of Transportation.
 From 2001 to February 2013, he oversaw the management of AASHTO as Chief Operating Officer and Business Development Director.
 In this capacity, he represented the interests of state departments of transportation, developed new member services, and aggressively marketed technical services provided for AASHTO members.
 He worked closely with congressional staff and associations with mutual interests in transportation financing issues.
 Before joining AASHTO, Mr. Basso served as Assistant Secretary for Budget and Programs, and as Chief Financial Officer at the US Department of Transportation.
 In this role, he oversaw the development of a $60-billion budget and interacted with senior officials, members of Congress, and key industry officials on a wide variety of transportation matters.
 Prior to his appointment to this position, he served as Deputy Assistant Secretary for Budget and Programs.

 Mr. Irvine holds a master’s in Public Administration (MPA) from the University of Baltimore, a Post-graduate Certificate (PgC) in Transportation Policy & Logistics from George Mason University, and a BA in US History from Kent State University.